Treatment options for mouth and oropharyngeal cancer

 You might need a bigger operation if your surgeon needs to remove part of your jawbone or tongue.
 When the surgeon removes a large area of tissue, they rebuild (reconstruct) the area.

-You might also have further surgery for mouth and oropharyngeal cancer if your cancer comes back (a recurrence).
+Sometimes, it is possible to have further surgery for mouth and oropharyngeal cancer if your cancer comes back (a recurrence).

 Radiotherapy